atoppi/simple-wordle-solver/README.md

 ## Unattended mode

-The program can also be launched in unattended mode.
+The program can also be launched in unattended mode by setting the number of iterations to run.
 ```
-node index.js 1000 1
+node index.js --iterations=1000 --strategy=1
 ```

 The first paramer is the number of iterations while the second one is the guess strategy to adopt.

-For any iteration the program will pick a random solution and then challenge itself by using the guessing strategy defined in the command line.
+For any iteration the program will pick a solution  and then challenge itself by using the guessing strategy defined in the command line.

+Bear in mind that solutions are not choosen randomly, but the array of solutions will be iterated one by one, so in order to evaluate all possibile solutions you need to set `iterations` to the number of potential solutions (according to the current Wordle dictionary this number is `2315`).

 This is very useful for e.g. comparing different strategies in terms of speed, success rate and average steps needed to solve.